rwieruch/blog_robinwieruch_content/blog/react-table-filter/index.md

 };
 ```

-We have used a checkbox in this tuorial, however, the same way it's possible to use a filter dropdown or any other React component to trigger the feature.
+We have used a checkbox in this tuorial, however, you can use a filter dropdown or any other React component to trigger the feature in the same way.

-You have seen that React Table does not offer a native plugin for a filter feature.
-However, since you can just pass a filtered list from the outside to the table and filter it from the outside as well, you have all the options at your hands.
+You have seen that React Table Library does not offer a native plugin for a filter feature.
+However, as you can simply pass a filtered list from the outside to the table after filtering it outside the Table component, you have all the options you need to hand.

-If you want to see how a **table search** works instead, head over to my [React Table with Filter](/react-table-search/) tutorial.
+If you want to see how a **table search** works as well, head over to my [React Table with Filter](/react-table-search/) tutorial.